pnpm/pnpm.io/docs/npmrc.md

 Controls colors in the output.

-* **auto** - output uses colors when the stdout is a TTY (i.e. when the output goes straight to a terminal).
+* **auto** - output uses colors when the standard output is a terminal or TTY.
 * **always** - ignore the difference between terminals and pipes.
 You’ll rarely want this; in most scenarios, if you want color codes in your redirected output, you can instead pass a `--color` flag to the pnpm command to force it to use color codes.
 The default setting is almost always what you’ll want.
 * **never** - turns off colors.
-You can also turn off colors via the `--no-color` flag.
+This is the setting used by `--no-color`.

 ### loglevel